 The information disclosed by Patient, as well as any records created, is subject to the psychotherapist-patient privilege.
 The psychotherapist-patient privilege results from the special relationship between Therapist and Patient in the eyes of the law.
 It is akin to the attorney-client privilege or the doctor-patient privilege.
 Typically, the patient is the holder of the psychotherapist-patient privilege.
-If Therapist receives a subpoena for records, deposition testimony, or testimony in a court of law, Therapist will assert the psychotherapist-patient privilege on Patient's behalf until instructed, in writing, to do otherwise by a person with the authority to waive the privilege on Patient's behalf.
-When a patient is a minor child, the holder of the psychotherapist-patient privilege is either the minor, a court appointed guardian, or minor's counsel.
-Parents typically do not have the authority to waive the psychotherapist-patient privilege for their minor children, unless given such authority by a court of law.
+If Therapist receives a subpoena for records, deposition testimony, or testimony in a court of law, Therapist will assert the psychotherapist-patient privilege on Patient's behalf until instructed, in writing, to do otherwise by a person with the authority to waive the privilege is either the minor, a court appointed guardian, or minor's counsel.
+Parents typically do not have the authority to waive the psychotherapist-patient privilege is either the minor, a court of law.
 Representative is encouraged to discuss any concerns regarding the psychotherapist-patient privilege with his/her attorney.